 Palmers gardening stores are locally owned and operated throughout Zealandia’s North Island.
 Their website is packed full of great gardening advice especially suited to New Zealand’s unique climate. “strong Kiwi roots and country-wide offshoots.
 We’ve been helping New Zealanders grow great gardens since 1912, starting as a nursery and we’ve been innovating ever since.
 We’re proud to be locally owned and operated.”

-Their website is full of great gardening info specific to NZ, like what to plant where and when.
+Their website is full of great gardening info specific to New Zealand, like what to plant where and when.

 Mitre 10 is one of New Zealand’s largest shops.
 The perfect place to get everything you need for your gardening and building projects.
 Easy as.
 Mitre 10 provides a range of New Zealand-made and imported products – check the country of origin on each product to be sure, however, because most of their products are imported!

-100% NZ owned and independent bank previously known as the Taranaki Savings Bank.
+A 100% New Zealand-owned and independent bank that was previously known as the Taranaki Savings Bank.
 Founded back in 1850 as the New Plymouth Savings Bank, TSB’s headquarters are still based in Taranaki.
-“Ownership of TSB Bank remains vested in the TSB Community Trust, with all profits staying in New Zealand.
-The most recent dividend paid by the Bank to the Trust was more than $10million.”
+“Ownership of TSB Bank remains vested in the TSB Community Trust, with all profits staying in New Zealand.”

 “Kiwibank was the brainchild of politician Jim Anderton, who wanted a locally-owned, locally-run bank that would operate in the interest of New Zealanders, with profits staying in the country rather than heading offshore.”
 “Kiwibank is 100% New Zealand-owned.
 Our parent company, Kiwi Group Holdings (KGH) is owned by New Zealand Post (which holds a 53% stake), the Guardians of the New Zealand Superannuation Fund (25%), and the Accident Compensation Corporation (22%).